liddiard/slack-meetups/README.md

 #### Enable interactivity

+_Come back to this section later if you don't have a server URL yet._

 1. Under Settings > Basic Information > Building Apps for Slack > Add features and functionality, click **Interactive Components**.
 2. Toggle Interactivity to **ON**.
 3. Enter a base **Request URL**, appended with `/slack/action/`.
 This URL needs to be publicly accessible, so for local development I recommend using [ngrok](https://ngrok.com/) or [localhost.run](https://localhost.run/).
 4. **Save Changes**.

 #### Enable events

+_Come back to this section later if you don't have a server URL yet._

 1. Under Settings > Basic Information > Building Apps for Slack > Add features and functionality, click **Event Subscriptions**.
 2. Toggle Enable Events to **ON**.